harmony-one/h/progress/alaina-furstenberg.md

+2024-03-04 Tue: Research and testing of vfat.io and beefy finance.
+Read through their docs to contribute to /w.
+Synced with Li on liquidity pools, action items from the meeting include reading uniswap docs on automated market making and continuing to fill out /w.
+Tweeted about simple defi and designed a graphic for exchange.one.

 2024-03-03 Mon: Research for /w.
 Extensive testing of CL positions on shadow.so.
 Insights: Acquiring the assets exactly needed for this concentrated liquidity pool was very difficult.
 I explored various exchanges and buying platforms but ran into issues with gas fees, compatible wallets, and not being able to purchase Sonic directly.
 [Thread](https://x.com/harmonyprotocol/status/1896667701940248847) on the February newsletter.

 ---